-Use only floor mats which leave the pedal area free and can be securely fastened on the footwell.
+Use only floor mats which leave the pedal area free and can be securely fas-

 If a brake circuit fails, the brake pedal must be pressed down thoroughly in order to stop the vehicle.

 Wearing suitable shoes

 Always wear shoes which support your feet properly and give you a good feeling for the pedals.